CDCgov/NEDSS-Helm/argocd/README.md

 # NEDSS ArgoCD Application Deployment

 ## Overview
+We recommend deploying this project using [Helm](https://helm.sh/), a robust package manager for Kubernetes that streamlines application deployment and management.

+For teams utilizing [Argo CD](https://argo-cd.readthedocs.io/en/stable/), Helm chart in this repository facilitates seamless configuration of ArgoCD Applications.
+[ArgoCD natively supports Helm charts](https://argo-cd.readthedocs.io/en/stable/user-guide/helm/), enabling declarative application definitions and synchronization of application states.
+This integration enhances continuous delivery workflows by ensuring that the deployed applications align with the desired configurations stored in your version control system.

-**NOT PRODUCTION READY SOLUTION** This repository contains helm chart to deploy ArgoCD Applications related to the NBS7.
-The purpose is to deploy or upgrade a version of NBS7 services in bulk, keeping ArgoCD configurations consistent across environments and maintaining only values file.
-Once deployed, users can manage each application using ArgoCD UI.
+This repository provides a Helm chart designed to deploy NBS7 ArgoCD Applications.
+Its primary purpose is to facilitate large-scale ArgoCD Applications deployments or upgrades of NBS7 services.
+This ensures consistent ArgoCD configurations across various environments while managing environment specific values files.
+Once deployed, users can efficiently manage each application through the Argo CD user interface.

 ```mermaid
 flowchart LR